Verlos/engage-ios-docs/index.md

-# ProximiPRO Docs
+# EngageSDK Docs

 Welcome to Engage SDK user guide.
 Here, you can find all the code snippets and required to use each and every feature of the Engage SDK.
-You can also view SDK documentation [here](docs/index.html).
+You can also view SDK documentation [here](docs/engage/index.html).
 Let's get started.

 ## Add Engage in your Project